Report: Cruisers Fearful Of Bahamas Straw Market

 READ MORE: The Bahamas Wants More Money From Cruisers

-Rolle went on to say that for a while, her space was well-lit – only because of her own investment, adding that the straw market was filthy and in need of a major overhaul.
+Rolle went on to say that her space was well-lit for a while – only because of her own investment, adding that the straw market was filthy and needed a major overhaul.

-While the report indicated other vendors were afraid to go on the record (for fear of reprisals from the government), several spoke anonymously about both the run-down space and the way they were being treated.
+While the report indicated other vendors were afraid to go on the record (for fear of reprisals from the government), several spoke anonymously about the run-down space and how they were being treated.
 “I’ve been in the market for 42 years,” one was quoted as saying.
-“This is the first time in history I’ve seen us being treated like this.
+“This is the first time in history I’ve seen us treated like this.
 It’s just terrible.”

 The Race To “Fix” What’s Wrong In Nassau